DevGruGold/xmrt-test-env/vercel-deployment-guide.md

 1. Check the build logs in Vercel for any errors
 2. Ensure all environment variables are correctly set
 3. Verify that the smart contract addresses are correct after deployment to testnet
-4. Check that the Hume API key is valid
+4. Check that the ThirdWeb Client ID is valid

 ## Next Steps